Was dürfen Hunde nicht essen?

 3. Chocolate

-Not only us, but many of our dogs would also enjoy chocolate and many a dog has survived eating a chocolate Santa Claus, but the theobromine contained in chocolate is poisonous for our dogs.
+Not only us, but also many of our dogs would enjoy chocolate and many a dog has survived the consumption of a chocolate Santa Claus, nevertheless: The substance contained in chocolate Theobromine is toxic to our dogs.
 The darker the chocolate, the more dangerous it is.

-Consumption of chocolate at a dosage of 20 mg/kg or more can lead to symptoms such as vomiting, diarrhea, increased body temperature, shortness of breath and cardiac arrhythmia.
-At about 60 mg/kg or more, life-threatening conditions can occur.
-In the worst case, the dog can die from chocolate poisoning (about 100-250 mg/kg).
+Consumption of chocolate leads to a dosage of 20 mg/kg u.a.
+Symptoms include vomiting, diarrhea, elevated body temperature, respiratory distress, and cardiac arrhythmia.
+At approximately 60 mg/kg, life-threatening conditions can occur.
+In the worst case, the dog can die from chocolate poisoning (approximately 100-250 mg/kg).
 Please never use chocolate as a reward!
-Instead, offer your dog dried meat, pasta or vegetables if you want to avoid conventional treats.
+Instead, offer your dog dried meat, pasta, or vegetables if you want to avoid traditional treats.

 If you want to supplement your dog's diet individually, read our articles on suitable foods for dogs (parts 1-3).
-Here you will find examples of what dogs are allowed to eat and background information on the foods used.
+Here you'll find examples of what dogs can eat and background information on the foods used.

 Please feel free to contact us if you have any questions: kundenservice@vegdog.de